URGENT FUNDING NEEDED AS KISES RESPONDS TO COVID-19 CRISIS

 Ever since its inception, KISES has been working among the Dalits, the Tribals, all the economically weaker sections of society, and starting several development activities in the sectors of health, education, empowerment of women etc – anywhere he could bring about sustainable improvement in the quality of life.
 These activities included the successful rehabilitation and re-orientation of tsunami victims.

-Current Projects: Coronavirus Update
+Current Projects: India Coronavirus Crisis Update

 KISES India was delighted to announce the official launch of its Mobile School, following a brief inauguration ceremony at the Vijayawada city dump.

 The school is at the forefront of a campaign to bring relief to marginalised children and families living and working on the dump, whose only means of income is from ‘rag-picking’.
 This means that each day they sift through mountains of waste using bare hands and feet for small amounts of metal and plastic to sell to recyclers.

 The mobile school is part of a wider programme which will include regular health camps and the delivery of clean drinking water and freshly-prepared food to the dump-dwelling community.

 In attendance for the opening ceremony were KISES founder Mr Shoury Babu Rebba and Jem King, of KISES UK – a fundraising arm for the small Vijayawada-based NGO.

 “KISES has achieved great things for some of the most overlooked and downtrodden members of Indian society since it was founded in 1999,” said volunteer Mr King.

 “We have worked with these families living on the dump for several years and this new Mobile School will hopefully herald a new beginning for all their children.